smartarch/extremexp-llm/patterns.md

 ---

-Rationale: Can the LLM notice if tasks are in incorrect order (not corresponding to the control flow)? (negative test)
+Rationale: Can the LLM notice that tasks are in incorrect order (not corresponding to the control flow)? (negative test)

 Parameters: